Type: Package

 Description

-Create a bar chart from a data frame with optional grouping (fill), vertical/horizontal orientation, and sorting by values.
+Create a bar chart from a data frame with optional dodge grouping, vertical/horizontal orientation, and sorting by y values.

 Usage